Updated: September 13, 2023

 The Emissions Index is based on a scale of 0-100 where 0 indicated very high emissions (very bad environmental impact) levels and 100 = very low emissions levels.
 All countries are ranked relative to each other to create global and regional rankings.

-The World Economics Social Index has equal weights for its components covering Health, Education and Poverty.
+The World Economics Life Quality Index has weighted components covering Health, Education and Employment.

-World Economics uses United Nations HID and World Bank data to create proxy indexes for Health, Education and Poverty.
+World Economics uses United Nations and World Bank data to create proxy indexes for Health, Education and Employment.
 These Indexes are indexed on a scale of 0-100 using so that each country can be compared.

 Components: